LAMINATING COLORECLAY

 You could of course stretch them and move them any way you want for a wilder, looser effect.

-METHOD #2 - SLAB ROLLER
+SLAB ROLLER METHOD

 This is my take on his method, any errors are mine!

 Start by preparing your plain piece of clay to the size you desire.
+Measure and mark both sides so you can easily place both colored sheets in matching spots.

 measure lam